Grolsch Brewery: Canada

 In 2002, the Canadian Sleeman Breweries purchased the rights to distribute Grolsch in Canada.

 United States

 In 2006, Grolsch ended its five-year relationship with importer United States Beverage, LLC, and signed a distribution agreement with Anheuser-Busch effective 1 April 2006, which was terminated following the SABMiller acquisition as A-B did not want to promote a rival's product.

 Five beers are featured in the US market: Grolsch Lager, Grolsch Amber, Grolsch Blonde and Grolsch Light.
 Grolsch Premium Pilsner is available in a wide variety of serving sizes, including swing-top bottles, mini-kegs and half-barrels.
-The others have only been confirmed available in 6 pack, 12 oz bottles.
+The others have only been confirmed available in 6 pack, 12 USoz bottles.